 This famous painting of the presentation of the Declaration of Independence to Congress by American John Trumbull hangs in the U.S. Capitol Rotunda.

 Few dates in world history can truly be called historic.
-For Americans and the world, one such date is July 4, 1776, the date the Second Continental Congress adopted the Declaration of Independence and American independence from Great Britain was declared.
+For Americans and the world, one such date is July 4, 1776, when the Second Continental Congress adopted the Declaration of Independence and declared independence from Great Britain.

 The human experience on earth has been fraught with struggle, turmoil, war, and division.
 Some civilizations have fared better than others, but the overall picture of world history is one of the few oppressing the many.
-Most humans have lived under some form of oppression, whether it be by kings, queens, emperors, or tyrants.
-Examples of human societies living in freedom were sparse prior to 1776.
+Most humans have lived under some form of oppression, whether by kings, queens, emperors, or tyrants.
+Examples of human societies living in freedom were sparse before 1776.

 The fifty-six brave men who signed the Declaration of Independence and the colonial legislatures that sent them took America and the world on a new course, one where the liberty and dignity of the individual were declared as rights granted by God and, therefore, could not be taken away.

-As the most famous passage of the Declaration declares: “We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness.”
+The most famous passage of the Declaration declares: “We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty, and the pursuit of Happiness.”

 The path to American independence started well before July 4, 1776.
 This story needs to be told and understood.